Birth and Death Certificate Amendments

 - was missing because it was not provided at the time of registration or

-- has since legally changed, e.g. name or sex.
+- has since legally changed, e.g. name.

 In accordance with state law, amended records are marked “amended”.
 The date of the amendment, as well as a summary description of the evidence, is also indicated on the record.